Jimi Heselden

 James William "Jimi" Heselden OBE (27 March 1948 – 26 September 2010) was an English entrepreneur.
 A former coal miner, he became wealthy by manufacturing the Hesco bastion barrier system.
-In 2009, he bought Segway Inc. and famously died in 2010 from injuries sustained falling from a cliff while riding his own Segway PT.
+In 2009, he bought Segway Inc. He died in 2010 from injuries sustained falling from a cliff while riding his own Segway PT.

 Early life

 James William Heselden was born in the Halton Moor district of Leeds on 27 March 1948.
 He attended school in Osmondthorpe, leaving at the age of 15 to work as a labourer and then at collieries in Temple Newsam and Lofthouse.
 He lost his job in the wave of redundancies that followed the 1980s miners' strike; he spent his redundancy money on renting a workshop, and initially set up a sandblasting business.
 He then worked on developing and patenting a collapsible wire mesh and fabric container, later called the Hesco bastion, to be used for building flood management and to limit erosion.